scytalezero/MemriseUtilities/README.md

 The tags are auto-generated and formatted for use in Learning With Texts (20 characters max, no spaces).
 They will include the name of the course and the level containing the word.

 Simply select all of the text in the textarea, copy it, and paste it into another app such as LWT.
+You can also save the list as a file and it will import into Anki to create a deck.